-In the event that a student or parent feels a complaint has not been resolved, the student or parent has a right to a hearing.
-To schedule a hearing, please call Mrs. Jean Barbanente, Assistant Superintendent at (630) 530-3985.
+In the event that a student or parent/guardian feels a complaint has not been resolved, the student or parent/guardian has a right to a hearing.
+To schedule a hearing, please call Yvonne Tsagalis, Assistant Superintendent of Curriculum and Instruction, 630-530-3993.
 Further appeals may be taken to the Board of Education, then to the Superintendent of the Educational Service Region, and finally to the State Superintendent of Education.